Directed By Ron Howard.

 Not to twist Churchill into something serviceable for a movie review, but history is fair game for twisting when it comes to the Da Vinci Code.
 Ultimately, I believe the story itself played out much better in novel form than on the silver screen and I feel that is because on pages, your imagination has to do work to flesh out the plot driven story.
-That plot, though intriguing, is laid out in broad brushstrokes asking you color in the spaces with your imagination.
-You can’t do that with a movie.
+That plot, though intriguing, is laid out in broad brush strokes asking you color in the spaces with your imagination.
+You can't do that with a movie.
 With a movie, it is all colored in for you but for the meaning is your judgment.
 To make the judgment important, the cinematic wheels have to turn effectively.
-Here the movie is serviceable in that regards.
+The movie is serviceable in that regard.

-We gave National Treasure 2 ½ and it is hard to give Da vinci Code anything more.
-However, having seen the Da Vinci Code I wish we could go back and National Treasure a 3, but are conspirators not revisionists.
+We gave National Treasure 2 ½ UFOs, and it's hard to give Da Vinci Code anything more.
+However, having seen the Da Vinci Code, I wish we could go back and give National Treasure a 3, but our conspirators are not revisionists.
 It just might be the movie would play better if you were totally oblivious to the hubris carried by the Dan Brown book.
 But, that is an unrealistic plot line.
-So it is perhaps a built in hindrance to the movie’s effectiveness that damn near a billion people already know what the secret is because the book was just that damn popular.
+So it is perhaps a built in hindrance to the movie's effectiveness that damn near a billion people already know what the secret is because the book was just that damn popular.

 However, the movie strikes some fairly sentimental notes at the very end when Sophie is finally reunited with some distant relatives (to put it mildly).
 This surprisingly, comes after the full climax of action in which Teabing, Silas the albino Monk, Bishop Aringarosa and Bache Faze all exit stage right.